 Your employees may not be aware of the importance of mental health to their well-being.
 Perhaps, most of them still have the attitude of “it is just simple stress that will pass eventually.”
 This mindset is dangerous because it is an indication that they do not know how to take care of their overall health in general.

 If you have a human resource group or person, talk to them about having someone speak about the topic of mental health.
 It may cost you a little, taking into consideration the venue and the resource speaker itself, but treat it as part of your accomplishment in the company.
 Your employees will enjoy it as it will also be their “break time” from paper works and stressful environment.
+“Why talk about your problems including mental health challenges?
+Just talking about your situation to someone can reduce your stress and help you feel better.”
+Dr. Aaron Kaplan, PsyD, Clinical Psychologist said.

 Provide De-Stressing Activities